elementor/elementor/readme.txt

 == Changelog ==

+= 3.25.10 - 2024-11-24 =

+* Security Fix: Improved code security enforcement in Typography control
+* Fix: Link URL actions not functioning as expected inside the editor

 = 3.25.9 - 2024-11-20 =

 * Fix: 3D Rotate transform is not functioning as expected when the Optimized Control Loading feature is activated